This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 The Cricut scoring stylus tool is used to score lines for folding and creasing when making projects such as cards, boxes, gift bags or 3D art.
 The Scoring stylus does not use as much pressure s the scoring wheels but can be used in machines that are not compatible with the scoring wheels.

-The scoring stylus is compatible on the following materials:
+The scoring stylus is compatible with the following materials:

 QUICK CRICUT TOOL REFERENCE CHART

-About the wheel plastic covers on some blades and tools.
+About the plastic covers on some blades and tools.

 Some of the different Cricut cutting blades and tools, such as the quick swap housing and rotary cutter, have a wheel with a plastic cover on the housing.
 Do not remove the plastic cover.
 When inserting your tool the rounded side of the cover faces out and makes proper insertion easy.
 Your cutting machine will then go through a process where it recognizes the tool and prepares for the cut.